openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 1: Temperature Reporting Threshold

-Reporting threshold for changes in the ambient temperature This value determines the reporting threshold when association reporting is enabled.
-Unsupported values will be ignored.
+Reporting threshold for changes in the ambient temperature
+<p&gtThis value determines the reporting threshold when association reporting is enabled.
+Unsupported values will be ignored.</p&gt
 The following option values may be configured -:

 | Value  | Description |